pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 > **Note:**
 >
-> TiDB 4.0.5 (or later versions) and TiDB Operator 1.1.4 (or later versions) support enabling TLS for TiFLash.
+> * TiDB 4.0.5 (or later versions) and TiDB Operator 1.1.4 (or later versions) support enabling TLS for TiFlash.
-> TiDB 4.0.3 (or later versions) and TiDB Operator 1.1.3 (or later versions) support enabling TLS for TiCDC.
+> * TiDB 4.0.3 (or later versions) and TiDB Operator 1.1.3 (or later versions) support enabling TLS for TiCDC.

 Certificates can be issued in multiple methods.
 This document describes two methods.
 You can choose either of them to issue certificates for the TiDB cluster: